- About

 His signature dish, pommes purée (buttery mashed potatoes), exemplifies his mastery of texture and balance.
 Robuchon built a global empire by creating approachable yet luxurious dining experiences, mentoring top chefs, and expanding his influence through multiple fine dining and casual concepts worldwide.

-Alain Ducasse, a pioneer of French gastronomy, has earned 20 Michelin stars across his restaurants, including Alain Ducasse au Plaza Athénée in Paris and The Dorchester in London.
+Alain Ducasse, a pioneer of French gastronomy, has earned 21 Michelin stars across his restaurants, including Alain Ducasse au Plaza Athénée in Paris and The Dorchester in London.
 His cuisine emphasizes simplicity, sustainability, and exceptional ingredients, exemplified by his signature Cookpot of Vegetables.

 Ducasse was the first chef to own restaurants with three stars in three cities simultaneously.
 His empire includes fine dining, casual eateries, culinary schools, and cookbooks, influencing the industry for years to come.

-Known for his bold personality, Gordon Ramsay has earned 17 Michelin stars throughout his career and currently holds seven.
+Known for his bold personality, Gordon Ramsay has earned 17 Michelin stars throughout his career and currently holds eight.
 His flagship, Restaurant Gordon Ramsay in London, boasts three stars, highlighting his refined yet creative take on modern British cuisine.

 Iconic dishes like beef Wellington and lobster ravioli reflect his commitment to bold flavors and precise technique.
 Beyond his restaurants, Ramsay has brought fine dining to a global audience through TV shows, cookbooks, and diverse restaurant concepts, balancing culinary excellence with mainstream appeal.